tdwg/website/conferences/2023/session-list/index.md

 Numerous local, regional and global information systems are using taxon names in fields ranging from biology, ecology and conservation to government provisions and medical applications.
 We know that scientific names of organisms do not provide a “unique identifier” for a taxon, because the taxon’s circumscription represents a scientific hypothesis and thus is subject to change.
 Nevertheless, names provide the glue that allows for information gathering and access across systems.
 Although scientific names are governed by strict codes of nomenclature, numerous variants of names exist.
 The taxonomic community is increasingly aware of this fact and several initiatives exist to sort out the latter issue.
 Globally unique identifiers for names and their variants play a central role allowing machines to support that task, and to conserve the results of the data cleaning actions.
 Name matching services are a tool to disperse GUIDs (Globally Unique Identifiers) to local users.
 One of the tasks of the [EU TetRRIS](https://tetrris.eu/about-tetrris-project/) project is to document and enhance these processes in order to establish functional workflows for the mapping of local taxonomies.
 The symposium will invite presentations and lightning talks to publicise existing services and persistent GUID systems with a special focus on long-term sustainability of the services.

 {:id="sym10"}
-### SYM 10 Global biodata resources: A crucial infrastructure underpinning biodiversity research
+### SYM10 Global biodata resources: A crucial infrastructure underpinning biodiversity research

 Session type
 : Symposium (unsolicited presentations considered)